Stewart Lane

 -

-Increasingly outdated and inappropriate work culture and a fulfilling life
+Outdated work culture versus the pursuit of a fulfilling life

-Clearly, there is no simple answer or quick solution.
-Every sphere of human activity has reached a threshold or is undergoing a process of transition.
-But a lack of obvious direction and definition of approach can cause people to panic and rush the process towards a potentially far riskier situation.
-Instead, could we find a way to accommodate this growing complexity in our lives?
+Clearly, there are no simple answers or quick fixes.
+Every sphere of human activity has either reached a threshold or is undergoing significant transition.
+But in the absence of clear direction or defined approaches, many people panic and rush the process, often steering us into riskier territory.
+Instead, might we find a way to accommodate this growing complexity and allow it to coexist with our lives?

-So, we find ourselves in a global Limbo.
-Much is in flux, unformed and formless, ambiguous, undetermined, rupturing, dissipating, confusing.
-Normatives are foundering, radical displacement is affecting millions
+Thus, we find ourselves in a global state of limbo.
+Much is in flux, formless and ambiguous, rupturing and dissipating.
+The norms we once relied on are faltering, and radical displacement is affecting millions of people worldwide.

-Is there an alternative perception; a positive, hopeful place where we can step off into our rich and diverse world and fully embrace it?
-Live within it’s complexities and divergences without trying to fix them all the time?
-It is my belief that Liminal states offer powerful opportunities to review, reflect and be.
-Learning to be willing to stay within them and allow a play of ideas and feelings without being obsessed with outcomes, goals and objectives.
+Is there an alternative perception—a positive, hopeful place where we can step into the richness and diversity of the world and embrace it fully?
+Can we live within its complexities and divergences without feeling the need to "fix" everything all the time?
+I believe that liminal states offer powerful opportunities to review, reflect, and simply be.
+Learning to stay within these states, to allow ideas and feelings to flow without being obsessed with outcomes, goals, or resolutions, can be incredibly liberating.

 For many artists, liminal states are a daily reality.
-It is a threshold often faced and crossed in order to reach a state conducive to creativity.
-I am currently devising a project to invite anyone who is interested, to explore the personal, social and political scope of liminal states, and how to use them to form and inform processes for creating communities that wish to live, love and work in harmony with themselves and nature.
+These thresholds are crossed in order to reach a state conducive to creativity.
+I am currently developing a project inviting anyone interested to explore the personal, social, and political dimensions of liminal states—and how we can use them to create communities that live, love, and work in harmony with themselves and with nature.